R2-Router: A New Paradigm for LLM Routing with Reasoning: Results

 \textbf{Robustness to Embedding Models.} Our default implementation utilizes \texttt{Qwen3-Embedding-0.6B} to extract query features.
 We investigate the impact of the semantic encoder by substituting it with a smaller alternative, \texttt{MiniLM-L6-v2}.
 As shown in Table~\ref{tab:new_em}, although the absolute metric values fluctuate due to different embedding dimensions and capabilities, \textsc{R2-Router} consistently maintains a substantial lead over point-based baselines.
 For instance, \textsc{R2-Router} achieves the lowest QNC of 0.32 with MiniLM, demonstrating that our framework generalizes well across different embedding spaces.

 \textbf{Impact of Predictor Choice.} We typically employ a 3-layer MLP as the quality predictor.
 To study the influence of the predictor architecture, we experiment with a gradient-boosting decision tree-based regressor (LGBM).
 The results in Table~\ref{tab:new_Predictor} indicate that \textsc{R2-Router} is model-agnostic regarding the regression head.
-Notably, using LGBM further boosts the AUDC to 0.80 while maintaining a low QNC of 0.29, confirming that \textsc{R2-Router}'s performance gains stem from the curve-based optimization strategy rather than a specific predictor architecture choice.

-\textbf{Robustness to Judge Selection.} To mitigate potential bias from the LLM judge, we additionally evaluate all methods using \texttt{DeepSeek-V3.1} as the judge at test time, while keeping the training labels from \texttt{Qwen3-80B-Instruct} unchanged.
-Results show that \textsc{R2-Router} consistently outperforms reactive baselines under this different judge, demonstrating robustness to the choice of evaluation model.
+Notably, using LGBM further boosts the AUDC to 0.80 while maintaining a low QNC of 0.29, confirming that \textsc{R2-Router}'s performance gains stem from the curve-based optimization strategy rather than a specific predictor architecture choice. \textbf{Robustness to Judge Selection.} To mitigate potential bias from the LLM judge, we additionally evaluate all methods using \texttt{DeepSeek-V3.1} as the judge at test time, while keeping the training labels from \texttt{Qwen3-80B-Instruct} unchanged.
+As shown in Table~\ref{tab:LLM_j}, \textsc{R2-Router} consistently outperforms reactive baselines under this different judge, demonstrating robustness to the choice of evaluation model.

 \textbf{Impact of Length-Constraint Prompts.} To verify that our efficiency gains stem from reasoning-based routing rather than merely prompting models to be concise, we apply the length-constraint prompt (e.g., ``Be concise'') to the input of the reactive baseline.
 The results in Table~\ref{tab:prompt_ablation} show that \textsc{R2-Router} consistently outperforms the prompted baseline.
 The reason is that while length-constraint prompts affect LLM outputs, they do not influence the selection logic of reactive routers.
 Reactive routers still rely on static cost estimates, assuming large models are inherently expensive and excluding them from consideration.
 Consequently, efficient configurations involving powerful LLMs are never selected, whereas \textsc{R2-Router} correctly identifies and leverages these opportunities.